 Location: Raglan, New Zealand – 3 and 5 day options

 My main aim is for you to actually feel like a surfer at the end of one of our surf courses – Ready to surf on your own with confidence.

 This surf course is for anyone who wants to learn to surf and become a competent surfer quickly via professional coaching in a small group environment.
 It will suit those that have never surfed before as well as those that have surfed a little bit but are struggling with the basics.
 You don’t need any prior knowledge of the ocean, we cover all that in a practical easy to follow way.

 If you do have some experience, whether from surf lessons or going it alone, I think the detail in this course will quickly highlight any gaps in your skills and get you on the fast track to improving.

 Upcoming 2023 and 2024 Surf Course Dates:

-Our calendar for the whole 2019/20 season can be seen at the end of this page, and if our dates don’t suit or the dates you want are already fully booked please contact us because we can easily add more course dates, especially for group bookings.
+If none of the above course dates suit you, or the dates you want are already fully booked, please contact us and let us know because we can easily add other dates, or a 2nd course on existing dates, especially for group bookings.

 Why do you want to Surf?